 The Philippines is a haven for beach lovers.
-With more than 7000 islands, there are many different kinds of beaches that can be found on this beautiful country.
+With more than 7000 islands, many different kinds of beaches can be found in this beautiful country.
 From well-developed, commercialized ones to raw, uninhabited beaches, with enough time, patience, and perseverance, you will find the perfect beach for you.

 However, the beach is not the safest of all places; whether you are in a luxury resort in the Philippines or a popular and affordable resort, the safety and security threats range from human-related to nature-related, so it pays to know how to stay safe at all times.